 Since you clearly have super-heroic powers, I'm dying to hear your origin story.

 I was one of those guys who liked nudity in film.
 In 1980 I was a senior in high school and for the first time we got cable TV.
 That was a big turning point in my life.
 Instead of ABC, NBC and CBS, now I had HBO and Showtime.
 I looked for the big black "N" in the cable guide that indicated nudity.
-Then I'd edit the tapes and make a compilation video of nude scenes. sears coupon
+Then I'd edit the tapes and make a compilation video of nude scenes.
+Deciding On Rudimentary Tactics Of Active

 So in time I became an expert.
 My friends would say, "Hey, has Marsha Brady ever been nude?"
 I could tell them not just the movie but also the exact time in the movie.
 If nothing else, it was a fun party trick.